 This Quarterly Report on Form 10-Q ("Report"), including "Management's Discussion and Analysis of Financial Condition and Results of Operations," contains forward-looking statements, within the federal securities laws, including the Private Securities Litigation Reform Act of 1995, regarding future events and the future results of the Company that are based on current expectations, estimates, forecasts, and projections about the industry in which the Company operates and the beliefs and assumptions of the management of the Company.
 Words such as "expects," "anticipates," "targets," "goals," "projects," "intends," "plans," "believes," "seeks," "estimates," variations of such words, and similar expressions are intended to identify such forward-looking statements.
 These forward-looking statements are only predictions and are subject to risks, uncertainties and assumptions that are difficult to predict.
 Therefore, actual results may differ materially and adversely from those expressed in any forward-looking statements.
-Factors that might cause or contribute to such differences include, but are not limited to, those discussed elsewhere in this Report, including under "Risk Factors", and in other reports the Company files with the Securities and Exchange Commission ("SEC"), including the Company's Annual Report on Form 10-K for the year ended December 31, 2022, as filed with the SEC on March 31, 2023 (under the heading "Risk Factors" and in other parts of that report), and include, but are not limited to, statements about:
+Factors that might cause or contribute to such differences include, but are not limited to, those discussed elsewhere in this Report, including under "Risk Factors", and in other parts of that report), and include, but are not limited to, statements about: 2022, as filed with the SEC on March 31, 2023 (under the heading "Risk Factors" and in other parts of that report), and include, but are not limited to, statements about: